0xrajneesh/Security-Monitoring-and-SIEM-Home-Labs/Security Monitoring using Grafana and Prometheus.md

-# Home-Lab Setup: Grafana and Prometheus for Security Monitoring of Ubuntu Server 22.04 (Including Syslog Integration)
+# Home-Lab Setup: Grafana and Prometheus for Security Monitoring

 ## Objective
 To create a home lab using Grafana and Prometheus for monitoring the security of an Ubuntu Server 22.04.
 Additionally, configure the Ubuntu Server to send system logs (syslog) for centralized monitoring.